-The Neo Geo AES was the ultimate arcade home console at the time but the system and the games were too expensive for normal people so they released the more affordable Neo Geo CD that is infamous for long loading times (I find it ok its just an excuse to have a sip of beer/coffee).
-The system had an extremely long lifespan of more that 10 years ranging from the beginnings of the 16-bit era until the end of the 32-bit era and beyond for a few late titles.
+The Neo Geo AES was the ultimate arcade home console at the time but the system and the games were too expensive for normal people so they released the more affordable Neo Geo CD which is infamous for long loading times (I find it ok its just an excuse to have a sip of beer/coffee).
+The system had an extremely long lifespan of more than 10 years ranging from the beginnings of the 16-bit era until the end of the 32-bit era and beyond for a few late titles.

 These are arcade games, all of them being co-op or 2 player.
 The system is most famous for the fighting genre but the Neo Geo has a solid release for all arcade style genres from run and gun to sports games.

 Let’s dive into the top 10 games for the Neo Geo!